freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Compare the output of this command (which approximates the size of a backup archive) to the amount of free space on your Tails persistent volume via Tails' **Disks** utility to ensure you have sufficient space to perform a backup.

-If you find you cannot perform a backup or restore due to this constraint, and have already deleted old submissions, contact us through the `SecureDrop Support Portal`_.
+If you find you cannot perform a backup or restore due to this constraint, and have already deleted older data, contact us through the `SecureDrop Support Portal`_.

-.. note:: Submissions are deleted asynchronously and one at a time, so if you delete a lot of submissions, it may take a while for all of the submissions to actually be deleted.
+.. note:: Messages and files are deleted asynchronously and one at a time, so if you delete a lot at once, it may take a while for all of the deletions to complete.
 SecureDrop uses ``shred`` to securely erase files, which takes significantly more time than normal file deletion.
 You can monitor the progress of queued deletion jobs by logging in to the Application Server over SSH and running

     .. code:: sh